 A few days ago I did a post on LinkedIn talking about the Optional class.
 One comment was an excellent question: Could the use of Optional lead to performance degradation?

 The answer is: Yes, it can.
 But should you worry?

 If you usually need to rewrite or copy similar code between different projects, it may be time to stop replicating it and create a library.

 To use your library in different projects, you have to publish it on a repository like Maven Central Repository.

 When you have more people using your Java APIs, your projects grow and naturally you become a better engineer.
 You become more likely to increase your incomes and join great new projects.
 It also enables people to get their jobs done faster.
 So it’s a win-win situation.

 Java Engineers can adopt several strategies to stay up-to-date with technology.
-One of the most natural ones is by developing frameworks and libraries.
-By doing that, they often find themselves in one of these two situations: Any significant change in their code would break their… Read More »3 principles to apply in your Java APIs and stay up-to-date with technology
+One of the most natural ones is developing frameworks and libraries.
+By doing that, they often find themselves in one of these two situations: If you find yourself in one of those situations, you… Read More »3 principles to apply in your Java APIs and stay up-to-date with technology